Architecture pattern for integrating IBM Cloud Security and Compliance Center Workload Protection with VCF as a Service

 When you design or deploy this architecture pattern, consider the following information:

-. - You only require a single SNAT IP address for all your VMs hosted in your virtual data center to communicate with the Security and Compliance Center Workload Protection instance.
+- You require only a single SNAT IP address for all your VMs hosted in your virtual data center to communicate with the Security and Compliance Center Workload Protection instance.